U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 |KOGAS (South Korea)||6.00|

 |Source: Yemen Ministry of Oil and Minerals|

 Like its oil infrastructure, Yemen's natural gas infrastructure—particularly pipelines—is the target of persistent attacks.
 In 2012, Yemen LNG was offline for more than six months as the result of numerous attacks on the country's natural gas system, leading to several lost cargos.
-In 2013, there have been several more attacks, but there have not been any associated production or export declines.
+In 2013, there were several more attacks but no associated production or export declines.
 However, militants did force a shutdown of the 450 megawatt gas-fired power plant supplying Yemen's western regions in September 2013, contributing to electricity shortages throughout the country.

 The majority of Yemen's population does not have access to electricity, although the country plans to build several new generating facilities over the coming years.

-In August of 2013, Yemen began construction on a new 400 megawatt gas-fired generating facility, and the facility should be operational some time in 2014.
-Additionally, in September 2012, Yemen reached an agreement with the China National Corporation of Overseas Economic Cooperation on the construction of three natural gas-fueled generation facilities.
+In August of 2013, Yemen began construction on a new 400 megawatt gas-fired generating facility, and the facility is set to begin operating in late 2014.
+Additionally, in September 2012, Yemen reached an agreement with the China National Corporation of Overseas Economic Cooperation on the construction of three natural gas-fueled power plants.
 Each will have more than 400 megawatts of generating capacity.
-Further, Turkey agreed to help Yemen construct a 163 megawatt electric plant capable of burning either petroleum or natural gas in late 2012, although details on this project are unavailable as of September 2013.
+Further, the government of Turkey agreed to help Yemen construct a 163 megawatt electric plant capable of burning both petroleum and natural gas in late 2012.

-Yemen's government also aims to develop a renewable energy sector in its 2009 National Strategy for Renewable Energy and Energy Efficiency.
+Yemen's government also plans to develop a renewable energy sector in its 2009 National Strategy for Renewable Energy and Energy Efficiency.
 Yemen began pilot projects for solar and geothermal generation projects in 2003 and 2006, respectively.
-Progress has been slow, however, due to a lack of financial backing and the security environment in the country.
-In the past, Yemen discussed establishing a civilian nuclear program, but the possibility of such a venture is unlikely.
+Progress has been slow because of a lack of financial backing and because of the security environment in the country.

 - Data are EIA estimates unless otherwise noted.

 Energy Intelligence Group

 International Monetary Fund